 If you want to create layers to deal with any clipping issues, place those layers below the Reveal Clipping layer.
 By doing this you will be able to watch the clipped areas change in real time.

 An Example of Using Reveal Clipping Creatively

 The reveal clipping button is a fantastic tool for revealing areas that are clipped, but it’s much more than that.
-You can use the reveal clipping button to push the boundaries of brightness and darkness in your image, creating higher and lower key images.
+Use the reveal clipping button to push the boundaries of contrast in your images, creating higher and lower key images.

 In the video above, we use a Levels adjustment layer to push the white point of the image, well into the data within the image.
-Doing this is something that you would typically avoid, if you can’t see where the information is being lost, resulting in less dynamic high or low key images.
+Doing this is something that you would typically avoid, because you can’t see where the information is being lost.
+This results in less dynamic high or low key images.

 By turning on the reveal clipping, and performing the same task, we can see where the information is being lost.
 Then using a low opacity black brush, we can paint away the areas that we are losing information.
-This allows us to keep the overall image much brighter or darker, with confidence that we are not clipping areas in our images.
+This allows us to keep the overall image much brighter or darker.
+Also, giving us confidence that we are not clipping areas in our images.